 Sunoco R&M and the other users of our pipelines and terminals are dependent upon connections to third-party pipelines to receive and deliver crude oil and refined products.
 Any reduction of capabilities of these interconnecting pipelines due to testing, line repair, reduced operating pressures, or other causes would result in reduced volumes transported in our pipelines or through our terminals.
-Similarly, if additional shippers begin transporting volume over interconnecting pipelines, the allocations to our existing shippers could be reduced, which also would reduce volumes transported in our pipelines or through our terminals would adversely affect our revenues and cash flow, and reduce our ability to make distributions to unitholders, or service our debt obligations.
+Similarly, if additional shippers begin transporting volume over interconnecting pipelines, the allocations to our existing shippers could be reduced, which also would reduce volumes transported in our pipelines or through our terminals.
+Any reduction in volumes transported in our pipelines or through our terminals would adversely affect our revenues and cash flow, and reduce our ability to make distributions to unitholders, or service our debt obligations.